binpash/benchmarks/INSTRUCTIONS.md

 ./setup.sh # Inside the container
 ```

-**Static Characterization:** To generate the static characterization, run the following commands:
+**Static characterization:** To generate the static characterization, run the following commands:

 ```sh
 ./infrastructure/static-analysis.sh /tmp/plots
 ```

-This will place the static analysis heat-map in the `/tmp/plots` directory on the host system.
+This will place the heatmap plot showing the results of the static analysis in the `/tmp/plots` directory on the host system.

-**Dynamic Characterization:** To generate the dynamic characterization, run the following commands:
+**Dynamic characterization:** To generate the dynamic characterization, run the following commands:
 *Note*: This step will run the entire suite again, now having tracing enabled (~3 hours).

 ```sh
 ./infrastructure/dynamic-analysis.sh --small
 ```

-**PCA Analysis:** The second part of the PCA analysis involves sending the source code of the benchmarks to a remote embedding model using OpenAI's API.
-For convenience and cost concerns, we provide the results the embedding model in `infrastructure/data/embeddings.csv` directory.
-This file can also be generated by running `python3 infrastructure/do_embedding.py`.
+**Principal component analysis:** Part of the PCA analysis involves sending the source code of the benchmarks to a remote embedding model using OpenAI's API; for convenience and cost concerns, we provide the results the embedding model in `infrastructure/data/embeddings.csv` (generatable by running `python3 infrastructure/do_embedding.py`).

 ```sh
 ./infrastructure/pc-analysis.sh /tmp/plots/pca.pdf